-- ask if they are a member of any trade association and if they contact them for a reference or at confirmation of their membership
+- ask if they are a member of any trade association and, if they are, contact them for a reference or at least confirmation of their membership

 - ask them for references

-If you feel your currently being scammed by a builder take the following steps:
+If you think you are being scammed by a builder, take the following steps:

-1.put your dispute in writing to them, setting out the deal you agreed with them and what’s gone wrong
+- put your dispute in writing to them, setting out the deal you agreed with them and what has gone wrong

 - tell them to stop work until they have responded in writing (not verbally)

-- if you are still in dispute contact your local trading standards.
-You can also terminate your agreement (whether its written or verbal) and call in a reputable firm to take over.
-If the cowboy builder has done a shoddy job you can then claim money from him the cost of putting such works right.
+- if you are still in dispute, contact your local trading standards.
+You can also terminate your agreement (whether it is written or verbal) and call in a reputable firm to take over.
+If the cowboy builder has done a shoddy job you can then claim money from them representing the cost of putting such works right.